castle-games/castle-tutorials/1/text.md

 For **macOS**, you will get a file like 'Castle-\<version\>.zip'.
 Extract this and put the 'Castle.app' file inside in your macOS Applications folder.
 Putting it in the Applications folder is necessary for auto-updates to work properly.

-From now on, Castle will automatically update itself, and you won't have to repeat this process for this computer!
+From now on, Castle can automatically check for updates, prompt you and update itself.
+You won't have to repeat the installation process on this computer!

 When you first launch Castle, you will see the following screen: